And... action! Film students launch new magazine

 The Film Dispatch is an online student-run magazine, and each issue centres on a theme decided by the editorial team.
 The team welcomes features, reviews, guest pieces and shorter opinion pieces, ensuring that contributors are given the opportunity to write in a style that suits them.

 The first issue, Cinephilia, launched on 14 February 2022.
-The launch of the most recent issue on Women in Film celebrated International Women’s Day in March.
+The launch of the second issue on Women in Film celebrated International Women’s Day in March.

 Film is for everyone